On Arbitrary Predictions from Equally Valid Models: Abstract

 \section{Abstract}

-{ Model multiplicity refers to the existence of multiple machine learning models that describe the data equally well but may produce different predictions on individual samples.
-In medicine, these models can admit conflicting predictions for the same patient -- a risk that is poorly understood and insufficiently addressed.
+{ Model multiplicity describes the existence of multiple models that fit the data equally well but can produce different predictions for individual samples, so-called predictive multiplicity.
+In medicine, these models can admit conflicting predictions for the same patient---a risk that is poorly understood and insufficiently addressed.

-In this study, we empirically analyze the extent, drivers, and ramifications of predictive multiplicity across diverse medical tasks and model architectures, and show that even small ensembles can mitigate/eliminate predictive multiplicity in practice.
-Our analysis reveals that (1) standard validation metrics fail to identify a uniquely optimal model and (2) a substantial amount of predictions hinges on arbitrary choices made during model development.
-Using multiple models instead of a single model reveals instances where predictions differ across equally plausible models -- highlighting patients that would receive arbitrary diagnoses if any single model were used.
-In contrast, (3) a small ensemble paired with an abstention strategy can effectively mitigate measurable predictive multiplicity in practice; predictions with high inter-model consensus may thus be amenable to automated classification.
-While accuracy is not a principled antidote to predictive multiplicity, we find that (4) higher accuracy achieved through increased model capacity reduces predictive multiplicity.
+In this study, we empirically analyze predictive multiplicity across multiple medical tasks and model architectures, and show practical strategies to mitigate it.
+Our analysis reveals that (1) standard validation metrics fail to identify a uniquely optimal model.
+(2) Models with statistically indistinguishable performance show variability in patient-level predictions, resulting in arbitrary and potentially harmful outcomes under any single model.
+However, predictive multiplicity does not affect samples equally, and the converse can be used to reduce predictive multiplicity.
+We find that (3) high model capacity decreases predictive multiplicity by improving accuracy.
+(4) Ensembles with an abstention strategy further enhance expected per-sample accuracy and stability.

-Our findings underscore the clinical importance of accounting for model multiplicity and advocate for ensemble-based strategies to improve diagnostic reliability.
-In cases where models fail to reach sufficient consensus, we recommend deferring decisions to expert review.}
+Together, these findings highlight that predictive multiplicity is not merely a theoretical curiosity but a pervasive and practically significant issue in medical AI.
+We argue that accounting for multiplicity should be considered a core component of model evaluation and deployment in safety-critical domains. }